GoogleCloudPlatform/marketplace-tools/examples/deployment-manager/autogen/multivm/README.md

-This example uses the `mpdev` tool to generate a Deployment Manager template for a Redis multiple virtual machine (VM).
+This example uses the `mpdev` tool to generate a Deployment Manager template for a Redis multiple virtual machine (VM) product.

 To generate a Deployment Manager template for your VM product, see the Google Cloud Marketplace documentation for [Creating your deployment package](https://cloud.google.com/marketplace/docs/partners/vm/create-deployment-package).